jon49/SQLClient/README.md

 ) film
 WHERE t.actor_id = @Id;
 ```

+The SQL comment `-- ignore` would be used for when you would like the back end
+to fill in the value.
+In this example we would not want the front end to
+actually provide the user ID otherwise they would have access to all users!
+Another option would be to use `Row-wise Security` in SQL Server then you
+wouldn't even need to declare the variable!

 The SQL comment `-- start` would let the parser know that everything before
 that point won't be including in the parsing - but those values would be